 The Alchymist is in the upmarket central district of Mala Strana, along the way to Prague Castle which is about a five minute walk.
 A 5 minute walk in the other direction will take you to the Vltava River and the Charles Bridge.

 The first historical mention of the house was when it was burned down, as was most of the Lower Quarter, during the Hussite uprising of 1420.
-It was then owned by Mikuláš Zajíc z Hazmburka, a Catholic noble who was loyal to the King and thus an opponent of the Hussites.
-It was then rebuilt and, around the end of the 15th century, the two adjacent buildings were joined to form the present mansion house.
+It was then acquired by Mikuláš Zajíc z Hazmburka, a Catholic noble who was loyal to the King and thus an opponent of the Hussites.
+He rebuilt the structure and later, around the end of the 15th century, the two adjacent buildings were joined to form the present mansion house.

 At the turn of the 16th century, the house was occupied by Albrecht Rendl of Ušany, the Vice Chamberlain of the Kingdom of Bohemia before, in 1518, being sold to Squire Wolf Ždárský.
 In 1541, a great fire destroyed the mansion along with much of the Lesser Quarter and it wasn’t until after 1583 when the imperial court of Rudolf II moved to Prague that the area and the mansion was fully rebuilt.